jon-mil-92/DisplayHotKeys/README.md

 * Quickly switch between resolutions with different aspect ratios.

-* Enlarge or shrink the elements on screen by instantly changing the display scaling.
+* Enlarge or shrink the elements on screen by instantly changing the display scale percentage.

 * Instantly set a display mode while in a video game.
 (This is useful if a video game does not support changing the resolution or refresh rate while in-game.)